Jack N. Green: Early life

-Green was born in 1939, in San Francisco, California, to Trudy and John Green, Sr.
+Green was born in 1946, in San Francisco, California, to Trudy and John Green, Sr.

 His parents were photography enthusiasts.
 Their home-made darkroom had a strong artistic impact on Green.
 At age 17, Green graduated from both high school and barber college, expecting to become a career barber.

 Early career

-A regular barbershop customer, cameraman John Dieves—who had been a combat cameraman in World War II—excited Green with tales of the trade.
-Green eventually joined Dieves, to work on small television productions, for various production companies, including San Francisco’s W.A.
+A regular barbershop customer, cameraman Joseph Dieves—who had been a combat cameraman in World War II—excited Green with tales of the trade.
+Green eventually joined Dieves to work on small television productions for various production companies, including San Francisco’s W.A.
 Palmer.
 In 1965 Dieves sponsored Green's union membership.

 In the summer of 1966, Green was assistant cameraman for a documentary, in Oregon, about the movie The Way West.
 His work was chiefly on aerial shots.

 In 1968, Green moved to Hollywood where he began his career as an assistant to Emmy-winning cinematographer Donald M. Morgan.
 He worked primarily on aerial unit photography, shooting helicopter exteriors for the film Bob & Carol & Ted & Alice.
 After being laid off, he fell in with Michael W. Watkins, who got him a job as a camera operator on the Jonathan Demme film Fighting Mad.

 He spent much of the 1970s and early 1980s freelancing as an operator under DPs like William A. Fraker, Ric Waite, Harry Stradling Jr., and Bruce Surtees, shooting films like Bronco Billy, 48 Hrs., Pale Rider, and Beverly Hills Cop.

 Clint Eastwood films

 He first met Clint Eastwood on the set of the film The Gauntlet, and proceeded to operate on every single Eastwood film until being promoted to DP on Heartbreak Ridge after being recommended by Surtees.

-Because of Eastwood's tendency to reuse the same crew from film-to-film, Green shot every Eastwood-directed film between 1986 and 2000, their final collaboration being Space Cowboys.
+Because of Eastwood's tendency to reuse the same crew from film-to-film, Green shot every Eastwood-directed film between 1986 and 2000, with Space Cowboys being their final collaboration.

 Green's work on the 1992 western, Unforgiven earned him nominations for an Academy Award and a BAFTA Award for best cinematography.
 He was also a nominee for the ASC Award for the 1995 film, The Bridges of Madison County.

 Recent career

-Since 2000, Green has worked on over fifteen films in genres ranging from science fiction (Serenity) to action (A Man Apart) to comedy (50 First Dates, The 40-Year-Old Virgin, Hot Tub Time Machine).
+Since 2000, Green has worked on over fifteen films in genres ranging from science fiction (Serenity) to action (A Man Apart) and comedy (50 First Dates, The 40-Year-Old Virgin, Hot Tub Time Machine).

 He made his directorial debut with Traveller, a 1997 crime drama starring Bill Paxton and Mark Wahlberg.

 Green has been a member of the American Society of Cinematographers (ASC) since 1992.